 Date Palms are a plant in the Arecaceae

 family, also commonly known as palm trees.
 The fruits of this particular plant are called dates.
+Other plants in this family which are eaten include palm oil and coconuts.

 The key allergen found in dates is a profilin called Pho d 2.